kellyhutchins/DS2016-Debuggging/DevTools.md

 ### Snippets
 Use snippets to run longer bits of code - can be used to replace bookmarklets.

+Details on Chrome Snippets
+[Chrome Snippets]

+Details on Firefox Scratchpad
+[Firefox Scratchpad]

+A collection of useful snippets
+[Demo Snippets]

 Here are the three esri-related snippets shown in the presentation.
 Note that these require that map be a global variable.
 Get Extent Snippet
 ``` javascript